authelia/authelia/README.md

 **Authelia** is an open-source authentication and authorization server providing 2-factor authentication and single sign-on (SSO) for your applications via a web portal.
-It acts as a companion of reverse proxies like [nginx] or [Traefik] to tell them wether queries should pass through.
+It acts as a companion of reverse proxies like [nginx] or [Traefik] to let them know whether queries should pass through.
 Unauthenticated user are redirected to Authelia Sign-in portal instead.

 The architecture is shown in the diagram below.